-In many cases, for-profit students are nontraditional students, making sacrifices and struggling to manage family and work obligations to make better lives for their families.
+Many for-profit students are nontraditional students, making sacrifices and struggling to manage family and work obligations to make better lives for their families.
 For-profit colleges target them with aggressive marketing, persuading them to invest heavily in the future with promises of successful careers and financial stability that ultimately do not materialize.
 In most states, for-profit colleges disproportionately enroll low-income individuals, African Americans and women, increasing the wealth gap of these populations.

 This Center for Responsible Lending (CRL) analysis updates our inaugural State of For-profits project (December 2017) with data from the Fall 2018 release of College Scorecard by the Department of Education.
 With certain exceptions described in the State of For-profit Colleges Methodology and Data Tables (PDF), the scroll-over map shows for each state:

 - Total undergraduate enrollment at all higher education institutions,